ashleychontos/sort-a-survey/README.md

 ## Features

 Can't converge on a final target list?
 Do multiple science goals have you tripped up?
-Are you having a hard time balancing several programs within a given allocation?
+Are you having a hard time balancing several programs within a fixed allocation?
 Have several nights of observing coming up?

 **Let `sortasurvey` do the heavy lifting for you.**